wp-plugins/simple-security/readme.txt

 Please send screenshots as well as a detailed description of the problem.

+<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugins/simple-security-ultra/">**Upgrade to Simple Security Ultra**</a> for advanced features including:

+* Configurable email alert notifications when selected conditions are met
+* Receive an optional email alert when new IP addresses are added to Blacklist
+* Receive an optional email alert after a failed login attempt
+* Receive an optional email alert after a successful login
+* Lifetime Priority Support and Update License

 Check out the [Simple Security Plugin for WordPress Video Tutorial](http://www.youtube.com/watch?v=pMZ5oCUuX7k&hd=1):

 http://www.youtube.com/watch?v=pMZ5oCUuX7k&hd=1